Pechora pipit

 The Pechora pipit (Anthus gustavi) is a small passerine bird which breeds in the East Palearctic tundra and densely vegetated areas near river banks ranges from the Pechora River to the Chukchi Peninsula.
-It also breeds in Kamchatka and the Commander Islands.
+It also breeds in Kamchatka and the Commander Islands, and with a disjunct population much further south in northeastern China and southeastern Siberia.
 It is a long-distance migrant, moving in winter to Indonesia.
 Rarely in September and October, the Pechora pipit may be observed in western Europe.
 The species was first described by Robert Swinhoe in 1863.